 Your job as a copywriter is to be clear, and avoid confusion.
 You’re selling.
 Ideally, your prospect’s instantly drawn into the ad.
 Your writing is as transparent as a pane of glass.
 You need to be clever and creative to sell, but if anyone suspects that you are, the ad is a dud.

 8. Keep It Short.
 We’re Living in 140-Character World.

 In 2012, Nielsen reported that each day, 27 million pieces of content were being shared online each day.
-In 2017, that’s sure to have doubled or tripled.
+Who knows how much is being shared today?
 Your audience is faced with content everywhere they go – thousands of advertising messages from the time they wake up, to the time they close their eyes in the evening.

 Brevity counts.
 Yes, you can write long copy.
 However, ensure that every word is needed.
 When you’re writing copy for the Web, you need to answer your reader’s questions.
 But do it quick.
 No one has time to read, so make each word count.

 9. Help Others.
 It’s Not About the Sale.
 It’s About Helping, Always.

 Hate selling?
 Many copywriters do, and it shows in the copy.
 Changing your mindset is simple.
 Look at writing copy as helping, rather than selling.
 You’re promoting a product you believe in.
 You’re helping the people who buy the product, and you’re helping your client (or yourself, if you’re writing copy for yourself.)

 Without copywriters, how would you discover great products?
 Think about wonderful products you’ve purchased because of advertising.
 You’ve helped the companies which create the products to stay in business, so that they can pay their employees, and pay other companies which provide their inputs.
 Copywriting makes the world go around.
 Be proud to write copy.